oskarhane/suber/README.md

 // component.js
 // React component or anything that has been given access to the suber bus
+// either via suber bindings like 'react-suber' or 'preact-suber'
-// either via direct import or through a jsx property.
+// or through a jsx property.

 // Listen for a single message on that channel bus.one('GOT_USER_RESPONSE_1', (data) => {